warthog618/dunnart/README.md

 ![Device Sensors](https://github.com/warthog618/dunnart/blob/master/readme/device-sensors.png?raw=true)

+The cpu usage gives some indication of the system load with **dunnart** running.

+This particular device doesn't actually have a /home mountpoint (i.e. the config is intentionally broken) so it shows as disconnected, and the usage as unavailable.

-and if the daemon is stopped, or the device stops for whatever reason, the sensors become unavailable:
+If the daemon is stopped, or the device stops for whatever reason then all the sensors become unavailable:

 ![Device Sensors - unavailable](https://github.com/warthog618/dunnart/blob/master/readme/device-sensors-unavailable.png?raw=true)

+with the exception of the device status itself which shows as disconnected/offline.

 ## Installation